devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 The ethical dilemmas surrounding targeted advertising and data profiling are complex and require a multifaceted approach.
 A robust regulatory framework, coupled with industry self-regulation and responsible data practices, is crucial to strike a balance between the benefits of personalization and the fundamental right to privacy.
 Transparency, user control, and algorithmic accountability are key elements in building trust and ensuring ethical use of personal data in the digital age.

-## 4) Privacy policies are often lengthy and complex.
+## <mark> 4) Privacy policies are often lengthy and complex.
 Analyze their impact on user behavior and trust.
-Should companies be required to simplify them, and if so, how?
+Should companies be required to simplify them, and if so, how? </mark>

 ### The Impact of Lengthy and Complex Privacy Policies on User Behavior and Trust